Table of contents

 In total, there are 4,294,967,296 IPv4 addresses, and this number is set, meaning that it cannot expand.
 Forty years later, we are still dependent on IPv4, but the original creators failed to imagine the scale of the internet in the 2020s.

 Back in the 1980s, 4.29 billion might have sounded like an unlimited number.
-Today, we are dealing with IPv4 exhaustion.
+Today, we are dealing with IPv4 exhaustion across regional registries, with continued demand being met through address transfers, secondary markets, and leasing.

 RIPE NCC, one of the five Regional Internet Registries that allocate internet number resources, ran out of IPv4 in November 2019.
 When the pools of IPv4 addresses drain, RIRs no longer have the resources to allocate or assign.

 However, the need for IPv4 resources has not diminished.
-While IPv6 already offers a far greater number of unique addresses, the transition from IPv4 is not as smooth as imagined.
+While IPv6 already offers far more unique addresses, the transition from IPv4 remains complex due to compatibility requirements, legacy systems, and widespread dual-stack deployments.

 Benefits of using IPv4

 The IPv4 infrastructure has been around for decades and is now fully developed and optimized.
-IPv4 is the most popular IP version to identify devices, which we cannot say about IPv6 yet.
+IPv4 is the most widely deployed IP version to identify devices, which is not yet the case for IPv6.

 Users of IPv4 don’t need to worry about upgrading their devices or finding experts who would take care of these upgrades.
 Working with this Internet Protocol version 4 is something that network operators are used to and don’t require additional training.